Bullying

 More information on Cyberbullying can be found on our Online Safety page.

 We take any allegation of bullying very seriously; you can find our Anti-Bullying Policy below.
-If you do have any concerns about bullying, please contact the school to speak to your son/daughter's Pastoral Team or our Safeguarding Team.

 Anti-Bullying Policy